Bonan people: Language

 Both the Muslim Bonans in Gansu and their Buddhist cousins in Qinghai (officially classified as Monguor) have historically spoken the Bonan language, a Mongolic language.
-The Buddhist Bonan of Qinghai speak a slightly different dialect than the Muslim Bonan of Gansu.
+The Buddhist Monguor of Qinghai speak a slightly different dialect than the Muslim Bonan of Gansu.
 Whereas the Bonan language of Gansu has undergone Chinese influences, the Bonan language of Qinghai has been influenced by Tibetan.
 The language is also closely related to archaic versions of Mongolian.

 There are 11 vowels in the Bonan language, as well as many compound vowels and there are 26 consonants, 5 of which are unstable.

 They have no script for their language.